Nevax-Technology/privacy_policy/a0fddd70-2a3f-49dc-8e54-f9eca24b47f1_en.md

 **3. Sharing Your Information**
 We do not sell, trade, rent, or otherwise share your personal information with third parties for their marketing purposes.

 - **Anonymous Aggregated Data:** We may share aggregated, anonymized demographic and usage information with third-party analytics providers for the sole purpose of helping us understand App usage and improve our services.
-This data will not contain any information that can identify you personally. _[Specify if you use any third-party analytics services, e.g., Google Analytics for Firebase, and link to their privacy policies.]_
+This data will not contain any information that can identify you personally.

 - **Legal Requirements:** We may disclose your information if required to do so by law or in the good faith belief that such action is necessary to comply with a legal obligation, protect and defend our rights or property, or in urgent circumstances to protect the personal safety of users of the App or the public.

 **4. Data Storage, Security, and International Transfers**